YoucefAmine/Arabic-Sentiment-Analysis-using-BiLSTM/README.md

 | Number of Epochs | 20    |

 - ### Model:
 The BiLSTM model is composed of an embedding layer, a BiLSTM layer with 64 LSTM cells, then the output is passed to a dropout layer with a 0.5 dropout rate then after that directly to the classification layer.
-The architecture used is shown in the figure below
+The architecture used is shown in the figure below.

 ![bilstmarchitecture](https://user-images.githubusercontent.com/45196964/214374190-c17632fb-dae8-4aa8-aa0b-72ce2dd2566f.png)